paultopia/plottyprint/readme.rst

    but it’s probably worth playing with interactively.

--  show_n is a boolean determining whether to show the number of observations as a label on the x axis or not.
+-  show_n is a boolean determining whether to show the number of observations as a label below the x axis or not.

 Everything else is the same as in ``scatterplot``.